 The Dyspnea Center brings together the full range of BWH's services and expertise.
 Our team of experts will examine your lung function to determine the severity of your shortness of breath.
 Your team will then diagnose the cause and collaborate with a range of specialists to treat this condition.
 Some causes of unexplained dyspnea are due to structural abnormalities including blood clots, structural heart disease, valvular heart disease, structural lung disease and abnormalities due to congenital heart and lung disease that could be treated with surgery.

-In addition, patients have full access to BWH’s world-renowned academic medical community with its diverse specialists and state-of-the-art facilities.
+In addition, patients have full access to the Brigham's world-renowned academic medical community with its diverse specialists and state-of-the-art facilities.

 Dyspnea patients benefit from the Dyspnea Center's clinical team and the wide range of specialists at The Lung Center and Heart & Vascular Center, including pulmonary and critical care medicine, thoracic surgery, cardiovascular medicine, neurology and thoracic and cardiovascular imaging.
 This collaboration ensures world-class, comprehensive care for dyspnea — as well as its underlying causes.